There are many new terms to learn while using CryptoTradeSmith. Below is our glossary.

 - Block limit – the amount of transactions that can be processed per day.
 This is currently 1MB, or 250,000 transactions

-- CSI Entry Signal – The CSI Entry Signal was designed to answer the question of when it’s safe to get back into a cryptocurrency that was previously stopped out by its CSI Stop Loss.
+- CSI Entry Signal – The CSI Entry Signal was designed to answer the question of when it’s safe to get back into a cryptocurrency that was stopped out.
 It has two basic components.
 It tells you when the trend is with you and when the position has had a strong bounce in the desired direction.

 - CSI Yellow Zone – The Yellow Zone indicates that the position has corrected somewhat below a recent high, and it has not yet hit its CSI Stop Loss Price.

-- CSI Red Zone – The cryptocurrency has hit its CSI Stop Loss and is now in the Red Zone.
-This indicates that the cryptocurrency has corrected more than its VQ% below a recent high.
+- CSI Red Zone – This indicates that the cryptocurrency has corrected more than its VQ% below a recent high.
 The cryptocurrency is not behaving in a way that is usual based on its historical market trend.

 - Crypto State Indicators – Dr. Smith’s proprietary indicators that identify the current state a cryptocurrency relative to the cryptocurrency’s life cycle.